snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 Kids grow.
 New possessions arrive.
 Old habits disappear. :baby: :boy: :man: :man_beard: Our dining room **pony-wall bookshelf** has been (re)optimized so many times that a walk-through of notable versions is warranted. :crayon: :books: :game_die: Even perfectly organized spaces are never truly "finished" !

 **An unexpectedly useful corner.** I originally designed this built-in just to disguise a [structural post](../2023-06-01-fireplace).
-This afterthought turned out to be the perfect spot for enabling independence with messy kid-tivities:
+This afterthought project serendipitously turned out to be a perfectly optimized spot for enabling kids' independence with messy activities:

 * :heavy_check_mark: kid accessible
 * :heavy_check_mark: only 11" deep